 Okay, thanks for visiting today.
 I hope this was a fun introduction

 For an overview of the 100 videos, the 8 quizzes, a cheat sheet, the categories and a Q&A section, visit:

 Have questions?
-Subscribe and leave a note in YouTube.
+Subscribe and leave a note on YouTube.
+Follow @factorpad on Twitter for updates.
+Also, check out our no-spam email list.

 bashcommand, hit Back.